-Guacamole and Musicians Make for a Delicious Combination at SXSW
+Guacamole and Musicians Make for a Delicious Combination at SXSW The pairing of seemingly unrelated businesses, produce and music, is the type of innovative display SXSW is known for.

 The 30th annual SXSW Music Festival is in full force in Austin, Texas.
 Earlier this week I was fortunate enough to hang out in the crowds and get a taste of the madness.
 Since I'm about as musically inclined as a rock sinking to the bottom of a pond, I didn't attend to learn how to grow a music business.
 Rather, I went around observing the culture and the collaborations taking place in and around this massive event.